kpeltz/tcs-py-unit-01/lesson_01.md

 ## MORE ADVANCED PRACTICE
 ### Coding is Fun!
 Print the word "FUN" made out of any character you want.
-Here’s an example using `&`s. \
+Here’s an example using `&`.
 ```bash
 &&&&&& &&   && &&   &&
 &&     &&   && &&&  &&